GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 ## The open source movement to build foundation models has accelerated

 Open source models are available for commercial use; they can be downloaded and used.
 This is distinct from the application programming interface (API) model initiated by Open AI.
 Companies can download and fine-tune open source models for specific purposes.
-In fact, this is a key trigger for specialized industry or even company specific foundation models.
+In fact, this is a key trigger for specialized industry or even company-specific foundation models.
 They have improved significantly in performance over the last few months.

 > Creativity is intelligence having fun.
-> **Albert Einstein**
+> — Albert Einstein

 Meta started this trend by open sourcing its Llama series of models, which it uses in all its AI capabilities.
 The UAE launched Falcon.
 Today, on the Hugging Face leaderboard – a key source of foundation model information – the top models are open source and it is becoming a viable contender, giving enterprises options.